AGhoudi/web-warrior/README.md

 ## 💫 Deploy

-[Build, Deploy, and Host On The Only Cloud
+[Build, Deploy, and Host On The Only